giatronchin/ObsidianVault-repo/BashScripting.md

+#linux
-#Bash is a shell that is present in most Linux based distros.
+#bash is a shell that is present in most Linux based distros.

 Check which shell you are actually using in your terminal: